sammancoaching/website/_learning_hours/testable_design/naming.md

 Give the team a piece of code with a nonsense name.
 A good starting point is the main body of
 [theatrical players kata]({{ site.baseurl }}{% link _kata_descriptions/theatrical_players.md %}).
+Reuse the groups from the previous exercise.
 Ask them to read the code and then edit the name for the function, step by step, while crossing out parts of the code in the screenshot.
 Each iterations should make another part of the code represented in the name, until there is nothing more to describe.
 If the code can be roughly reconstructed from the method name, the name is detailed enough.
-Using a screenshot instead of actual code is not to get distracted by the editor, or the option to start refactoring.
+I recommend using a screenshot instead of actual code, not to get distracted by the editor, or the option to start refactoring.
 It also makes this learning hour possible to do without computers, or if remote, without an editor.